Martchus/cpp-utilities/README.md

 In any case, the make option *-j* can be used for concurrent compilation.

 ### Creating Arch Linux package
-The repository PKGBUILDs (also on GitHub) contains files for building Arch Linux packages.
+The repository [PKGBUILDs](https://github.com/Martchus/PKGBUILDs) contains files for building Arch Linux packages.
 PKGBUILD files to build for Windows using the Mingw-w64 compiler are also included.

 ### Notes